bestbat/Homura/README.md

 # Known issues :disappointed:

 - Teamspeak dont get set automatically to windows 10 because it creates a folder under games that have to be deleted and the windows version have to be changed manually.
-Gets fixed in 3.6
+Is fixed in 3.6

 # Limitations :x: